baguette/tmk/doc/refman.md

 * `INPUTS`: The full list of target dependencies.
 * `OODATE`: The list of dependencies that have been deemed out of date by TMake.

-After a rule has been defined for a target, any subsequent rules defined for that same target will silently overwrite the previous rule (unless `-w` is specified on the command line, in which case a warning will be issued).
+After a rule has been defined for a target, any subsequent rules defined for that same target will silently overwrite the previous rule.

 Recipes are scoped the same way `proc` bodies are.
 That means global variables need to be declared with the `global` command before they can be referenced, just as with `proc`.